• Skip to primary navigation

 *I do not use your email for anything else other than adding you to my blog subscription list which you can opt out of at any time.

-• Delicious no bake apple and cinnamon oat bars could not be easier to make.
-You’ll just love the chewy texture and sweet taste of apples with hints of cinnamon.
+Delicious no bake apple and cinnamon oat bars with a chewy texture and sweet taste of apple with hints of cinnamon.

-• These no bake chocolate peanut butter raisin oat bars are so easy to prepare.
-With just 6 ingredients and time in the fridge you’ll soon be tucking into their delicious chocolateyness!
+These no bake chocolate peanut butter raisin oat bars are so easy to prepare.
+With just 6 ingredients and time in the fridge you'll soon be tucking into their delicious chocolateyness!

 Pecan Nut Biscuit Bars